-2. Concerns about container storage of ITNs
+2. Limitations regarding storage of ITNs in containers

-Ensuring distribution of high-quality, effective insecticide-treated nets (ITNs) is critical to ensure the protection of affected communities against malaria, to sustain progress in the fight against malaria, and to maintain the credibility of national malaria programmes, their implementing partners and donor agencies
+The distribution of high-quality, safe and effective ITNs is critical to ensuring the protection of affected communities against malaria, to sustain progress in the fight against malaria, and to maintain the credibility of national malaria programmes, their implementing partners and donor agencies.

 An intermodal container is a large standardized shipping container, designed and built for intermodal freight transport, meaning these containers can be used across different modes of transport - from ship to rail to truck - without unloading and reloading their cargo.
-In recent years, a number of malaria-endemic countries have chosen to purchase and use intermodal
+In recent years, a number of malaria-endemic countries have chosen to purchase and use intermodal containers, commonly referred to as shipping containers, to store ITNs prior to distribution through mass campaigns or continuous distribution channels.